-The historic Leibnizhaus was built in 1499 as the home of a patrician family and was located within walking distance of the present guest and conference house at Schmiedestraße 10.
-In the 19th century, the Leibnizhaus was named in honour of its most famous resident: the philosopher and universal scholar Gottfried Wilhelm Leibniz.
-Leibniz moved into the building in 1698 after the Elector of Hannover had rented the town house in order to accommodate the court library as well as his librarian, adviser and genealogist.
-Leibniz lived at Schmiedestraße 10 in Hannover until his death in 1716.
-Here he developed his main philosophical and mathematical concepts.
-He inspired historical and religious studies, shaped jurisprudence and the general organisation of science.
+The Leibnizhaus received its name in the 19th century in memory of its most famous resident: the philosopher and polymath Gottfried Wilhelm Leibniz.
+Leibniz moved into his quarters here in 1698 after the Elector of Hanover rented the townhouse to house the court library and his librarian, advisor, and genealogist.
+Leibniz lived at Schmiedestraße 10 in Hanover until his death in 1716.
+It was here that he developed his essential philosophical and mathematical concepts.
+He inspired historical and religious studies and provided impetus for legal scholarship and the general organization of the sciences.

 The newly built Leibnizhaus fulfils two purposes for the university and other higher education institutions in Hannover: On the one hand, it is the central guest house with additional flats in two neighbouring buildings.
 On the other hand, numerous academic events take place there.
 For this purpose, the Leibnizhaus accommodates a meeting room as well as seminar and conference rooms.
 In addition, there is a small Leibniz exhibition on the ground floor.